Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Additionally if you take circles and connect them in a point space.
 You then can create the same pattern.
 See <a href="https://youtu.be/vJi3_znm7ZE" target="_blank">Quantum Gravity Research: E8</a>.
-Which clearly explains a point space is, higher dimensional math, and also, <a href="https://youtu.be/w0ztlIAYTCU" target="_blank">Quantum Gravity Research: Reality</a>.
+Which clearly explains what a point space is, higher dimensional math, and also, <a href="https://youtu.be/w0ztlIAYTCU" target="_blank">Quantum Gravity Research: Reality</a>.

 <br /><br />